Tag: books

 Mai Corland is a Korean American attorney and writer, born in Seoul and adopted into New York.
 From there, she ran away from winter and studied in Florida at Rollins College and the University of Miami.
 Due to a variety of questionable decisions, she currently lives in the cold again with her partner, children, and a goldfish who will outlive them all.
 When not writing, you can find her asleep or clutching her latte machine.
 Mai writes award-winning children’s and young adult books under Meredith Ireland.

-Corland’s books: Five Broken Blakes and Four Ruined Realms
+Corland’s other books: Four Ruined Realms

 Instagram: @maicorland